Quick help

 The best way to use PickTotal is to read picks as context, not as certainty

-Stake, risk, odds and explanation work best when they are read together.
-Isolating only one of those signals usually leads to a poorer and riskier interpretation.
+Stake, risk, odds and explanation are meant to be read together.
+Looking at only one of those signals usually leads to a weaker interpretation.